 Grizzlies vs. Lakers Injury Report Today - April 26

-The Memphis Grizzlies (51-31) are dealing with three players on the injury report ahead of Game 5 of the first round of the NBA playoffs against the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.
+Find the injury report for the Memphis Grizzlies (51-31), which currently includes three players listed, as the Grizzlies prepare for their NBA playoffs opening round game 5 with the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.

 Watch Grizzlies vs. Lakers with Fubo!

-On Monday when these teams last played, the Lakers bested the Grizzlies 117-111 in OT.
-In the Lakers' win, Austin Reaves scored 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the loss for the Grizzlies.
+The Lakers needed overtime to beat the Grizzlies 117-111 on Monday when they last played.
+In the Lakers' victory, Austin Reaves recorded 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the losing effort for the Grizzlies.

 Memphis Grizzlies Injury Report Today